MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

       * `Repository Status`_ is used to coordinate ``main`` commits for all projects.

-        * This operates on a first-come-first-served queing system.
+        * This operates on a first-come-first-served queuing system.
         *  To join the queue use the ``Add Item`` button.
         * Do not move yourself up the queue unless agreed with others.